Operation Baikal-79

-Operation Baikal-79 was the codename for the Soviet Union's military intervention in Afghanistan, initiated on December 25, 1979.
+Operation Baikal-79 (Операция Байкал-79, Operatsiya Baykal-79) was the codename for the Soviet Union's military intervention in Afghanistan, initiated on December 25, 1979.
 The operation was aimed at taking control over approximately 20 key strongholds in and around Kabul, which included major military headquarters, communication centers and jails.
 It involved the deployment of approximately 30,000 Soviet troops into Afghanistan.
 A critical component of Operation Baikal-79 was Operation Storm-333, executed on 27 December 1979.
 This mission targeted the assassination of Afghan president Hafizullah Amin and the establishment of a Soviet-aligned government under Babrak Karmal.
 The assault on the Tajbeg Palace, Amin's residence, was carried out by a specialized force comprising KGB operatives and Soviet military personnel.
 The operation resulted in Amin's death and the installation of Karmal as the new leader.

 Background

 In April 1978, the People's Democratic Party of Afghanistan (PDPA) seized power and established a pro-Soviet regime under Nur Muhammad Taraki, which initially led to cordial relations with the Soviet Union.
 However, internal rivalries within the PDPA soon surfaced, and in September 1979, Taraki was deposed and allegedly assassinated by his rival Hafizullah Amin.
 Amin’s rise to power, along with suspicions of his secret contacts with Western nations, alarmed the Soviet leadership, who feared a shift in Afghanistan's political alignment.
 The KGB went so far as to describe Amin as a "smooth-talking fascist who was secretly pro-Western."
 As Soviet-Afghan relations deteriorated, the USSR began backing exiled PDPA leader Babrak Karmal.
 On 12 December 1979, the Soviet Politburo authorized a military intervention, and on 27 December launched Operation Storm-333, the first phase of the Soviet invasion, which aimed to remove Amin and install Karmal as the head of state.